Updated: Apr 19

 With seasonal allergies, it could be that if you are suffering from allergy today but move to a different location with different type of flora, your allergy might go away.

 Learning from my closest family and friends experiences, in adults, with seasonal allergies, they don't really disappear.
-But you can do yourself many things to keep your immune system strong and stress levels under control, so your reactions are not so severe.
+But you can do many things to keep your immune system strong and stress levels under control, so your reactions are not so severe.

 What is histamine sensitivity?